stelima/stelima/README.md

 ### Hi there! 💖
 I'm Stefanie Lima 🇧🇷.
 I'm Front-End Developer and currently I'm working at [Escale](https://escale.com.br/).

-In my free time I like to to watch movies and series 📺, to read books 📚 and to draw something ✍️
+In my free time I like to watch movies and series 📺, to read books 📚 and to draw something ✍️

 Would you like to find me?